Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Results

 In scenario (1), we model a counterfactual in which every country operates as an energy island, excluding the possibility of exchanging electricity or hydrogen with its neighbors.
-The resulting median (maximum) long-duration storage energy capacity aggregated across all modeled countries is 232~(378)~TWh.
+The resulting median (maximum) long-duration storage energy capacity aggregated across all modeled countries is 232~(378)~terawatt hours (TWh).
 This corresponds to around 4.7 (7.6)\% of the yearly European electricity demand.
 Scenario (2) allows for policy-oriented \ac{TYNDP} 2022 cross-border exchange of electricity, which reduces (increases) the median (maximum) long-duration storage energy capacity to 206~(385)~TWh, or 4.2 (7.8)\% of yearly demand.
 The slight increase in maximum storage investments is mainly driven by an increase in offshore wind generation in Belgium, which is transmitted to and stored in additional long-duration storage capacities in the Netherlands, while in Belgium the long-duration storage energy capacity remains at its expansion limit.
 Additionally including hydrogen exchange within policy-oriented limits in scenario (3) further decreases the median (maximum) long-duration storage energy to 170~(351)~TWh, equivalent to 3.4~(7.1)\% of yearly demand.
 Scenario (4) models the counterfactual of unconstrained exchange of electricity and hydrogen between countries.
 This results in the lowest storage energy investments with a median (maximum) value of 91~(159)~TWh, corresponding to 1.8 (3.2)\% of yearly demand.
-Increasing interconnection capacity enables more pronounced geographical balancing, which smooths the impact of storage-defining renewable droughts, resulting in decreasing least-cost storage capacity \cite{kittel_quantifying_2024}.
-Higher levels of interconnection capacities reduce the need for long-duration storage energy capacity both on an aggregate level and in most countries (Figure \ref{fig:box_storage_energy_countries}).
+Increasing interconnection capacity enables more pronounced geographical balancing, which smooths the impact of storage-defining renewable droughts, resulting in decreasing least-cost storage capacity \cite{kittel_multi-threshold_2026}.
+Higher levels of interconnection capacities reduce the need for long-duration storage energy capacity both on an aggregate level and in most countries (Supplementary Fig.~\ref{fig:figure_si12}).
 If the expansion of the electricity or hydrogen networks in scenarios (2) or (3), as envisaged by European transmission system operators, cannot be realized, our results suggest that least-cost long-duration storage energy capacities will be between those of scenarios (1) and (2).